dracut-crypt-ssh/dracut-crypt-ssh/README.md

   ([Exherbo](http://exherbo.org/)), no idea how easy it is to use with generic debian or ubuntu.

-- check() in module_setup.sh should probably not be empty no-op.
+- `check()` in module_setup.sh should probably not be empty no-op.

 - Should probably have `set -e` or something alike (dracut-specific?) in install().

-- No idea how to sanely run `ssh-keygen` (openssh) from a script, maybe it shouldn't be?
+- No idea how to sanely run `ssh-keygen` (openssh) from a script, maybe use openssl instead?

 - Some notes on threat model where such thing might be useful would be nice, so people won't assume too much.